 Who manages / distributes the assets without a Will?

-Without a Will, “someone” needs to apply for the Letter of Administration to have access to your assets.
-This special someone, also known as the Administrator, is usually one of the to-be beneficiaries of your Estate, or someone else if every beneficiary agrees for him/her to be so.
-As the Administrator, he/she will be the one managing / distributing your Estate.
-This also means that it is entirely possible that someone you distrust be in-charge of managing and distributing your assets after you pass on.
+Without a Will, someone will need to apply for a Grant of Letters of Administration to access your assets.
+This special someone, known as the Administrator, is usually one of the intended beneficiaries of your Estate, or someone else agreed upon by all the beneficiaries.
+As the Administrator, he or she will be responsible for managing and distributing your Estate.
+This means it is entirely possible that someone you distrust could end up in charge of your assets after your passing.

-Additionally, if you think finding one trusted party is hard enough, imagine without a Will, where if beneficiaries who are minors are involved, require 2 co-administrators instead where in the case with a Will, only a minimum of 1 executor is required.
+Furthermore, if you think finding one trusted person is difficult enough, imagine the situation without a Will: if there are minor beneficiaries involved, two co-administrators are required, whereas with a Will, a minimum of only one Executor is needed.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.